 Articles

 Reprints and hard copies of most (but not all) of the following articles are available, usually for cost of copying, from the Center for Public Representation.
-For information, call the Center’s Northampton office at 413-586-6024, or send an e-mail request to info@cpr-ma.org.
+For information, call the Center’s office at 413-586-6024, or send an e-mail request to info@cpr-ma.org.

-• Realizing the Promise of Olmstead: Ensuring the Informed Choice of Institutionalized Persons with Disabilities to Receive Services in the Most Integrated Setting, Journal of Legal Medicine, 40:1, 63-100 as Steven J. Schwartz, Robert D. Fleischner, Alexander Z. Schwartz & Emily M. Stephens (2020)
+• Realizing the Promise of Olmstead: Ensuring the Informed Choice of Institutionalized Persons with Disabilities to Receive Services in the Most Integrated Setting, Journal of Legal Medicine, 40:1, 63-100 by Steven J. Schwartz, Robert D. Fleischner, Alexander Z. Schwartz & Emily M. Stephens (2020)

 • Negotiated Rulemaking: A Better Alternative, 44 Clearinghouse Rev. J. of Poverty L. & Pol’y 526 (2011) with Jane Hudson and Leslie Seid Margolis.